slowernews/wisdom-tldr/chapters/chapter_appendix.md

 ## On lifestyle

 <!--
-> *"Dance with your hips."
--- Kevin Kelly*
 - If you’re not trying to make money, what are you even doing?
 - feel like a local celebrity: everybody knows who you are.
 - I'm not choosing ignorance.
 I'm choosing to not watch wrestling.
 - My life has been a series of questions and odd experiments.
-- Actively declutter. do not hold on to possessions you no longer need.
 - you can never be over dressed or over educated
-- you should be to busy to do coffee, while still keeping an uncluttered calendar. -- Naval Ravikant*
 - being able to sit in forest shortly after waking is the closest thing to heaven on earth.
 - technology is my slave, not my master.
 - to measure you quality of life simply do nothing and see how it feels. -- Naval Ravikant*
+- you should be to busy to do coffee, while still keeping an uncluttered calendar. -- Naval Ravikant*
 - a busy calendar and a busy mind will destroy your ability to create anything great. -- Naval Ravikant*
 - develop strategic incompetence - people won't ask you to do things you hate to do, if you're bad at them. -- Naval Ravikant*
 - a vacation is a very expensive way to schedule the time to read a book in peace. -- Naval Ravikant*
+- what’s your adrenaline type. ex. adrenalina velocidade vs adrenalina de estar na fronteira do conhecido

 > *"At a restaurant do you order what you know is great, or do you try something new?
 Do you make what you know will sell or try something new?
 Do you keep dating new folks or try to commit to someone you already met?
 The optimal balance for exploring new things vs exploiting them once found is: 1/3.
 Spend 1/3 of your time on exploring and 2/3 time on deepening.
 It is harder to devote time to exploring as you age because it seems unproductive, but aim for 1/3."
 -- Kevin Kelly*
-> *"Your time and space are limited.
-Remove, give away, throw out things in your life that dont spark joy any longer in order to make room for those that do."
--- Kevin Kelly*
 -->

 > *"I think I’m greedy, but I’m not greedy for money - I think that can be a burden - I’m greedy for an exciting life."
 -- David Hockney*

-We were designed to [walk dozens of miles each day](#on-travel-and-nomadism), catch our own meals, [live in a close-knit tribe](/chapter_2_groups.md#on-family-and-friends), [have regular sex](/chapter_2_groups.md#on-relationships), [raise children]() and die.
-When life becomes about [enjoying every second over accumulating more stuff](#on-wealth), we are able to live lives of true abundance and joy.
+We were designed to walk dozens of miles each day, catch our own meals, live in a close-knit tribe, have regular sex, raise children and die.
+When life becomes about enjoying every second over accumulating more stuff, we are able to live lives of true abundance and joy.

 > *"A human being should be able to change a diaper, plan an invasion, butcher a hog, conn a ship, design a building, write a sonnet, balance accounts, build a wall, set a bone, comfort the dying, take orders, give orders, cooperate, act alone, solve equations, analyze a new problem, pitch manure, program a computer, cook a tasty meal, fight efficiently, die gallantly.
 Specialization is for insects."
 -- Robert Heinlein*